zearp/Nucintosh/README.md

 \* Installers made with GibMacOS on Windows and Linux require a working internet connection as it uses the recovery image only, it then downloads the full installer from Apple.
 The *createistallmedia* script makes an offline installer.

 ## Post install
-- Remove express card icon: Run ```sudo mount -uw / && killall Finder && sudo mv /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu.bak && sudo touch /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu``` -- This no longer works on Big Sur, but you can use a cool and free app called [Hidden Bar](https://github.com/dwarvesf/hidden) to hide it with instead.
+- Remove express card icon: Disable SIP in the OpenCore picker then reset NVRAM and once booted open a terminal and run ```sudo mount -uw / && killall Finder && sudo mv /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu.bak && sudo touch /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu``` -- This no longer works on Big Sur (without lots of effort), but you can use a cool and free app called [Hidden Bar](https://github.com/dwarvesf/hidden) to hide it with instead.
-- Please re-enable SIP if you don't need it disabled; change ```csr-active-config``` to ```00000000``` reboot and reset nvram
 - Check if TRIM is enabled, If not run ```sudo trimforce enable``` to enable it
 - Disable ```NVMeFix.kext``` if you don't have an NVMe drive
 - Don't forget to copy the EFI folder from the installer's EFI partition to the internal disk's EFI partition.
 This is needed to boot from the internal disk.
 You can use [EFI Agent](https://github.com/headkaze/EFI-Agent) to easily mount EFI partition.